AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/coupon-code-analysis.md

   * Metric: Number of orders
   * Filter:
   * Customer's order number = 1
-  * Number of orders with this coupon &gt; 10
+  * Number of orders with this coupon > 10
   ^

   * Metric: Revenue
   * Filter:
   * Customer's order number = 1
-  * Number of orders with this coupon &gt; 10
+  * Number of orders with this coupon > 10
   ^

   * Metric: Coupon discount amount
   * Filter:
   * Customer's order number = 1
-  * Number of orders with this coupon &gt; 10
+  * Number of orders with this coupon > 10
   ^

   * Formula: B-C (if C is negative); B+C (if C is positive)